Phone: 204-632-6641 ext. 67001

 Area of interest and research: Jason's educational interests center upon empowering youth to interpret the world around them and create meaningful social change.
 At Maples Met he works toward these larger goals by fostering an appreciation for the exchange of ideas through debate, text, and new media.
 He is currently working with a group of students from Maples Met to conduct oral history interviews with members of the Maples community and create a public display that captures the diversity and distinctive quality of our neighbourhood.
 His research and academic background have focused on the histories of Indigenous-settler relations, histories of social change, and global political economy.
 In his free time, Jason enjoys poking ant hills, playing in the dirt, and collecting interesting-looking sticks and rocks with his daughter.
 He also reads an embarrassing amount of mediocre science fiction, fancies himself a competent cook, gets way too worked up about the Jets, makes puns that elicit eye rolls from students and family members alike, and enjoys table-top gaming more than an adult probably should.

 Grade 9 Advisor

-|Grade 10 Advisor|
+|Clay Scheller||Grade 10 Advisor|

 Grade 11 Advisor

-Areas of interest and research:
+Areas of interest and research: My name is Luke

-My first experience learning and working within a Met school took place two years ago when I began my student teaching career.
-I believe that the experiences students gain through in class learning and internships based on specific student interests creates invaluable, authentic and meaningful learning to occur.
+Areas of interest and research: My first experience learning and working within a Met School took place three years ago when I began my student teaching career.
+I believe that the experiences students gain through in-class learning and internships based on specific student interests creates invaluable, authentic and meaningful learning to occur.
 This challenges and invites us teachers to think critically about our practice and create learning opportunities that meet student needs and cultivate students' passions.